aidarahim/Electric_Vehicle_Access/README.md

 We find that 73% of electric vehicles (EVs) in WA state are owned in zipcodes with median income higher than the state median income.
 Growth in EV ownership the higher income zipcodes occurs at a rate 3X faster.
 There is not a strong relationship between charger density and median income (correlation of 0.14).
 The average charger density is 1.2 per 10k people, compared to Norway with [35 per 10k people](https://asia.nikkei.com/Spotlight/Datawatch/Japan-trails-Norway-and-France-in-EV-charging-stations-per-capita#:~:text=In%20Norway%2C%20where%2054%25%20of,35%20chargers%20per%2010%2C000%20people.).
 The highest density however is in the lower income zipcodes, which is promising.
 Over the last 10 years, 72% of housing permits in Seattle have been for non-single-family-housing, which is great for home ownership but underscores the need for equitable access to charging facilities across economic means.
 Large swathes of the state lack a well-connected charging station network, feeding into owners' range anxiety.
 The 300-mile distance from Seattle to Spokane would optimally have 10 charging station hubs, but currently only have 7.

 ## Recommendations
-1. Increase incentives relative to income (currently state tax exemptions)
+1. Increase incentives relative to income (currently state tax exemptions).
-2. Legislate charging station requirements for housing developments
+2. Legislate charging station requirements for housing developments.
-3. Encourage businesses to install charging stations (incentives)
+3. Encourage businesses to install charging stations (incentives).
+Use the [custom app](https://evstreamlit.herokuapp.com/) to evaluate availability of nearby stations.

 ## APPENDIX